liflab/beepbeep-3-book/pre-markdown/use-cases/README.md

 - Produce a "Toaster On" event when- ever a spike of 1,000±200 W is observed on Phase 1 and the toaster is currently off.

 Again, this scenario brings its own peculiarities.
-Here, events are simple tuples of numerical values, and slicing is applied in order to evaluate each signal component sepa- rately; however, the complex, higher-level events to produce depend on the application of a peak detection algorithm over a window of successive time points.
-Moreover, ele- ments of a lifecycle query can also be found: the current state of each appliance has to be maintained, as the same peak or drop may be interpreted differently depending on whether a device is currently operating or not.
+Here, events are simple tuples of numerical values, and slicing is applied in order to evaluate each signal component separately; however, the complex, higher-level events to produce depend on the application of a peak detection algorithm over a window of successive time points.
+Moreover, elements of a lifecycle query can also be found: the current state of each appliance has to be maintained, as the same peak or drop may be interpreted differently depending on whether a device is currently operating or not.

 While this scenario certainly is a case of event stream processing in the strictest sense of the term, it hardly qualifies as a typical CEP scenario, as per the available tools and their associated literature.